spcanelon/silvia/content/blog/2020-05-26-dark-mode-custom-with-atom/index.markdown

 Looking through GitHub issues I found that including two sub-themes, one for light mode and one for dark mode, [may be considered for Academic in the future but is not a priority](https://github.com/gcushen/hugo-academic/issues/995).
 A related issue shared that if you use a custom CSS, you can [define `.dark .<SELECTOR-NAME> {...}` for dark mode](https://github.com/gcushen/hugo-academic/issues/988).

-Not knowing what all of the options were for dark mode, I took a look at the `dark.scss` dark mode stylesheet built in to Academic in `themes/hugo-academic/assets/scss/academic/` folder.
+Not knowing what all of the options were for dark mode, I took a look at the **dark.scss** dark mode stylesheet built in to Academic in `themes/hugo-academic/assets/scss/academic/` folder.
 You can see the `pigments` package in action here!
 It makes it easier to identify elements with colors that you want to change.
-I'm looking at you inline code text color
+I'm looking at you inline code text color <code>rgb(139, 233, 253)</code><span class="color-preview" style="background-color: rgb(139, 233, 253)"></span>
-<html><span style="background-color:#44475a; color:rgb(139, 233, 253)">rgb(139, 233, 253) </span><span>.</span></html>

 <details><summary>CSS code</summary>
 Note that in SCSS syntax `//` indicates comments and `#` indicates hex codes